 Determine if you should sell your business

 Any decision about your exit plan—including its timing—comes down to your unique situation and goals.
 There are three important questions to ask that can help you assess whether now is the right time to plan an exit.

 Understanding the current market value of your business impacts any decision you make regarding your future, and getting a proper estimate is a complicated task.
 The timing of your next steps may change depending on your expected price and the fact that selling your business can sometimes take 9 to 12 months.
 Working with a professional can help ensure that you don’t overestimate the value of your business or underestimate its potential for future growth.

 Consider the demand for businesses in your sector and privately-held businesses overall.
-The Canadian marketplace has seen significant M&A activity over the last 6 to 9 months that has created opportunities for both buyers and sellers.
+After a few years of increased mergers and acquisition (M&A) activity that created opportunities for both buyers and sellers, the market saw a cooling off period followed by a possible return to long-term averages.
 Market conditions can change quickly, so it’s important to understand how the cyclical nature of the M&A landscape could affect your sale prospects.

 Our personal or financial goals help determine when to exit and your best options.
 For example, the decision to move on to the next chapter of your life as soon as possible can require more funds upfront, so it’s important to understand the timelines associated with various exit strategy options.